Asset-based lending

 Asset-based lending is any kind of lending secured by an asset.
 This means, if the loan is not repaid, the asset is taken.
 In this sense, a mortgage is an example of an asset-based loan.
 More commonly however, the phrase is used to describe lending to business and large corporations using assets not normally used in other loans.
-Typically, the different types of asset-based loans include accounts receivable financing, inventory financing, equipment financing, or real estate financing Asset-based lending in this more specific sense is possible only in certain countries whose legal systems allow borrowers to pledge such assets to lenders as collateral for loans (through the creation of enforceable security interests).
+Typically, the different types of asset-based loans include accounts receivable financing, inventory financing, equipment financing, or real estate financing.
+Asset-based lending in this more specific sense is possible only in certain countries whose legal systems allow borrowers to pledge such assets to lenders as collateral for loans (through the creation of enforceable security interests).

 Usage

 Asset-based lending is usually done when the normal routes of raising funds is not possible, such as the capital markets (selling bonds to investors) and normal unsecured or mortgage secured bank.
 This is often because the company has exhausted other capital raising options or needs more immediate capital for project financing needs (such as inventory purchases, mergers, acquisitions, and debt purchasing).
 Asset-based loans are also usually accompanied by lower interest rates, as in the event of a default the lender can recoup its investment by seizing and liquidating the assets tied to the loan.

 Many financial services companies now use asset-based lending package of structured and leveraged financial services.
 Many banks, both national investment banks (e.g. Citi, J.P.
 Morgan, Wells Fargo, Goldman Sachs, Morgan Stanley, et al.) and regional banks, offer these services to corporate clients.

 Asset-based lenders are known for taking out tombstone ads in much the same way as investment banks.

 An example of asset-based loan usage was when the global securitization market shrank to an all-time low after the collapse of investment bank Lehman Brothers Holdings Inc in 2008.
 Within Europe in 2008, over 710 billion euros worth of bonds were issued, backed largely by asset-based loans, such as home and auto loans.

-Apart from large enterprises, many individuals and small business owners also resort to asset-based lending for raising short-term finances.
-Service providers like Unbolted provide short-term loans against luxury assets.
-This includes a wide range of items like vintage cars, luxury watches, wine collections, and other assets of value.
-Most lenders do not conduct credit checks and disburse the loan amount within 24 hours.

 Asset-based lending, once considered a last-resort finance option, has become a popular choice for companies and individuals that do not have the credit ratings, track record, or patience to pursue more traditional capital sources.